Gunther Mende: Work

-1984 he started his work with Jennifer Rush.
-Together with Candy de Rouge he produced two albums.
-Well known songs like “Ring of Ice“, “25 Lovers”, “Destiny” and “The Power of Love” stayed in the Charts up to 30 weeks.
+He began working with Jennifer Rush in 1984, going on to produce two of her albums with Candy de Rouge.
+The first of these two, Rush's self-titled debut, included well-known songs like "Ring of Ice", "25 Lovers", "Destiny", and the seminal and oft-covered hit "The Power of Love", all of which became mainstays on the charts, where the songs stayed up to 30 weeks.

-1985 the album “Jennifer Rush” was in the German charts in second place.
-In the following year the album “Movin” reached first place and became album of the year.
+By 1985, the Jennifer Rush album had reached the number two position on the German charts.
+The following year, Rush's follow-up album, Movin' reached number one, later becoming album of the year.
 Both LPs were on the first and second chart position at the same time and have been successfully published in 16 different countries worldwide.
 They reached platinum and triple platinum and many different awards.

 1994 Gunther Mende produced Nena's album Und alles dreht sich.

-1999 -2001 he worked as a production adviser and publisher for the “Rilke-Projekt” in which Rainer Maria Rilkes poems were read out loud by Mario Adorf, Peter Ustinov, Jessica Schwarz und Peter Maffay.
+1999–2001 he worked as a production adviser and publisher for the "Rilke-Projekt" in which Rainer Maria Rilkes poems were read out loud by Mario Adorf, Peter Ustinov, Jessica Schwarz und Peter Maffay.
 These records have been underlaid with music and this project received a lot of awards too.

-2007, 2008 and 2009 Gunther Mende developed “Dein Song”, a songwriter contest, for German television with his partner Alfred Bayer from the German production company BSB Film Wiesbaden.
+2007, 2008 and 2009 Gunther Mende developed "Dein Song", a songwriter contest, for German television with his partner Alfred Bayer from the German production company BSB Film Wiesbaden.
 He was in the jury together with Joja Wendt, Johanna Klum, Frank Ziegler, Elin Skrzipczyk and Nadja Benaissa.

-2009 he produced the album “Beyond” together with his wife Mee Eun Kim.
+2009 he produced the album "Beyond" together with his wife Mee Eun Kim.
 On this album prayers were declaimed by Regula Curti, Dechen Shak-Dagsay and Tina Turner.
 This CD was published by Universal Classic, was released in the US, Canada, Japan and Korea and received platinum in Switzerland.

 Besides the treasured American ASCAP-Pop Awards, which was lent in Los Angeles, he received 17 gold, 12 platinum and three double platinum albums.
-He was also nominated for a Grammy with the song “The power of love” sung by Celine Dion.
+He was also nominated for a Grammy for Celine Dion's 1993 rendition of "The Power of Love".

-2010 Gunther Mende has been in the charts with “The spirit never dies” the album of the dead singer Falco, on which there are unreleased songs.
-It was on first place in Austria and on third place in the German album charts and received both gold and platinum.
+In 2010, Mende returned to the charts with The Spirit Never Dies, a posthumous album from the late Austrian singer/musician Falco, featuring unreleased songs.
+Peaking at number one in Austria, the album reached number three on the German album charts, receiving both gold and platinum certification.